alvrogd/delta/README.md

 ### Switching echo on and off

 After each recognized mathematical expression, Delta outputs its value.
-You can disable this behaviour just by adding a semicolon at the end of the line:
+You can disable this behavior just by adding a semicolon at the end of the line:

 ```
 >> 1 + 2